 The Learning Difficulties Specialist

-Alice Armstrong is the owner and operator of The Learning Difficulties Specialist.
+Alice Sharp is the owner and operator of The Learning Difficulties Specialist.

 She is passionate about working with children with Autism and their families.
 In her private practice, Alice specialises in changing challenging behaviour into positive behaviour, and provides parents and carers with coaching and practical strategies and plans individualised to their child's needs.

 Alice has 25 years experience in teaching students with learning difficulties and disabilities in mainstream schools and designing effective intervention programs for classroom teachers to support these children.
 She has worked as a Head of Special Education, Classroom Teacher, Special Education Teacher and Behavioural Specialist, and uses her training in Functional Behavioural Analysis and Individual Support Planning to provide strategies and programs that ensure support and success in classrooms and at home.

 Alice has developed extensive networks with medical specialists (Paediatricians, Speech Language Pathologists, Occupational Therapists, Psychologists) and uses her comprehensive educational experience to interpret these various specialists' reports into easy to understand layman's terms that can be implemented both in the school and home environments.

 - Master of Special Education (ASD, Intellectual Disability)